 The financial asset acquired represents a single unit of accounting.
-The fair value of the financial asset acquired was determined by using a discounted cash flow analysis related to the expected future cash flows to be generated by each licensed product.
 This financial asset is classified as a Level 3 asset within the fair value hierarchy, as the Company's valuation utilized significant unobservable inputs, including estimates as to the probability and timing of future commercialization for products not yet approved by regulatory agencies outside of the United States.
-The discounted cash flows are based upon expected royalties from sales of licensed products over approximately a nine-year period.
-The discount rates utilized range from 10% to 24%.
-Significant judgment is required in selecting appropriate discount rates.
-At March 31, 2019, an evaluation was performed to assess those rates and general market conditions potentially affecting the fair market value of the financial asset.
-Should these discount rates increase or decrease by 2.5%, the fair value of the asset could decrease by \$22.6 million or increase by \$26.8 million, respectively.
-A third-party expert was engaged to assist management develop its original estimate of the expected future cash flows, which was updated after the acquisition of Assertio's reversionary interest in August 2018.
-The estimated fair value of the asset is subject to variation should those cash flows vary significantly from those estimates.
+The estimated fair value of the financial asset acquired was determined by using a discounted cash flow analysis related to the expected future cash flows to be generated by each licensed product.
+The discounted cash flows are based upon expected royalties from sales of licensed products over approximately an eight-year period.
+The estimated fair value of the asset is subject to variation should those cash flows vary significantly from the Company's estimates.
 The Company periodically assesses the expected future cash flows and to the extent such payments are greater or less than its initial estimates, or the timing of such payments is materially different than the original estimates, the Company will adjust the estimated fair value of the asset.
+A third-party expert is engaged to assist management with the development of its estimate of the expected future cash flows, when deemed necessary.
 Should the expected royalties increase or decrease by 2.5%, the fair value of the asset could increase or decrease by \$6.6 million, respectively.
+Significant judgment is required in selecting appropriate discount rates.
+The discount rates utilized range from 10% to 24%.
+Should these discount rates increase or decrease by \$2.5 million, respectively.